AdvancedCustomFields/docs/fields/radio-button.md

 </div>

 ## Changelog
-- Added 'Return Format' setting in version 5.4.0.
+- Added `Return Format` setting in version 5.4.0.
-- Added 'Allow Null' setting in 5.3.8.
+- Added `Allow Null` setting in version 5.3.8.
-- Added 'Other' and 'Save Other' settings in 4.1.7.
+- Added `Other` and 'Save Other' settings in version 4.1.7.

 ## Settings
 - **Choices**
   The choices displayed when selecting a value.
 Enter each choice on a new line (eg. `Red`).
 For more control over the value and label, you may use a colon to specify both (eg. `red : Red`).

 - **Allow Null**
-  Allows you to 'un-select' an input by using JavaScript.
-Otherwise by default this is not possible.
+  Allows the ability to 'un-select' a selected value.

 - **Other**
   Adds a text input allowing for a custom value to be entered.